CloudSihmar/introduction-to-kubernetes/LabelsAndAnnotations.md

 # Labels and Annotations

+Part of the metadata of an object is a label.
+Though labels are not API objects, they are an important tool for cluster administration.
+They can be used to select an object based on an arbitrary string, regardless of the object type.
+Labels are immutable as of API version **apps/v1**.

 Labels are an essential tool for querying, filtering, and sorting Kubernetes objects.
 Annotations only represent descriptive metadata for Kubernetes objects but have no ability to be used for queries.